0Mr-Panda0/PyPassWizard/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a pull request.

+## Roadmap

+Here are some planned features for future releases:

+- Password strength checker.
+- Export and import passwords in encrypted formats.
+- Multi-language support for CLI messages.
+- Integration with cloud storage for password backups.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [Karan_Behera](mailto:karan.behera366@gmail.com).
+For any questions or suggestions, please open an issue or contact me at [Karan Behera](mailto:karan.behera366@gmail.com).

-Thank you for contributing to the PyPassWizard project!
+Thank you for using PyPassWizard!

 [![CI Pipeline](https://github.com/0Mr-Panda0/PyPassWizard/actions/workflows/main.yml/badge.svg)](https://github.com/0Mr-Panda0/PyPassWizard/actions/workflows/main.yml)